mobizt/Firebase-ESP8266/src/README.md

-#### Set null to FirebaseJson object at specified path.
+#### Set null to FirebaseJson object at the specified path.

 param **`path`** - The relative path that null to be set.

-The relative path must be begin with array index (number placed inside square brackets) followed by other array indexes or node names e.g. /[2]/myData would get the data from myData key inside the array indexes 2.
+The relative path must begin with array index (number placed inside square brackets) followed by other array indexes or node names e.g. /[2]/myData would get the data from myData key inside the array indexes 2.

 ```C++